flutter/website/src/docs/cookbook/design/orientation.md

 );
 ```

-To learn more about working with `GridViews`, please see the
+To 더 알아보기 about working with `GridViews`, please see the
 [Creating a grid list](/docs/cookbook/lists/grid-lists/) recipe.

 ## 2. Use an `OrientationBuilder` to change the number of columns